DP-3T/documents/implementation-profiles/profile.md

 (Aligned with https://github.com/dirkx/DP-3T-Documents/tree/editable-version/impl/design-2-openssl-C)

-The hash shall be a SHA256 (Note; given a reveal 60-90 bits - perhaps not so crucial).
+The key shall be the hash as resulting from 2020/4/12 version of the Whitepaper: H(TRUNCATE128(H(seed))||i).
+No further hasing is required.

+Note - hash propably not needed - less than 20% exposed.

 The key shall be 32 bytes which are used as follows:

-	byte  0..3		up to Z bits for the LSB of the Cuckoo hash byte  4..7		up to Z bits for the MSB of the Cuckoo hash byte  8..		up to `verifylimit' bytes.
+	byte  0..3		up to <bits-hash bits for the LSB of the Cuckoo hash byte  4..7		up to <bits-hash bits for the MSB of the Cuckoo hash byte  8..		up to `<bits-verify>' bytes.

-Where <Z> is the number of bits needed for the number of buckets (e.g Z=19 if the buckets are is 524288).

-Where verify limit is set as low as is feasible given the acceptable false positive rates.
+Where <bits-hash> and <bits-verify> are set as low as is feasible given the acceptable false positive rates.

 The Cuckoo filter shall be serialised as: